-- 1. Payments for Members that are patients in an IMD - a.
-The Department will make a monthly capitation payment for a Member receiving inpatient or residential treatment services in an IMD so long as the facility is a hospital or a residential facility providing psychiatric or substance use disorder treatment. - i.
-IMDs providing substance use disorder treatment: Capitation payment will be made for stays in an IMD providing substance use disorder treatment. - ii.
+- 1. Payments for Members that are patients in an IMD - a) The Department will make a monthly capitation payment for a Member receiving inpatient or residential treatment services in an IMD so long as the facility is a hospital or a residential facility providing psychiatric or substance use disorder treatment.

+- IMDs providing substance use disorder treatment: Capitation payment will be made for stays in an IMD providing substance use disorder treatment. - ii.
 IMDs providing psychiatric treatment: - For individuals under 21 years of age or 65 years of age or older, capitation payment will be made. - For individuals 21-64 years of age, the Primary Contractor can retain the capitation payment only if the length of stay in the IMD is for a short term stay of no more than 15 cumulative days during the period of the monthly capitation payment and the provision of inpatient psychiatric treatment in an IMD must meet the requirements for in lieu of services in 42 CFR § 438.3(e)(2)(i) through (iii).
-For stays longer than 15 cumulative days, the entire capitation payment for the month will be recouped by the Department and the Primary Contractor and its BH-MCO will receive a separate pro-rated capitation payment for the days of the month in which the Member was not in the psychiatric IMD facility.

-- b.
-For purposes of rate setting, the Department will use the utilization of services provided to an enrollee under 42 CFR § 438.6 when developing the inpatient psychiatric or substance use disorder component of the capitation rate but must price utilization at the cost of the same services through Providers included under the State Plan. - c.
-The Primary Contractor, and/or its BH-MCO, will comply with the Department's request for information regarding individuals in an IMD on a monthly basis, or as requested.
+For stays longer than 15 cumulative days, the entire capitation payment for the month will be recouped by the Department. - b) For purposes of rate setting, the Department will use the utilization of services provided to an enrollee under 42 CFR § 438.6 when developing the inpatient psychiatric or substance use disorder component of the capitation rate but must price utilization at the cost of the same services through Providers included under the State Plan. - c) The Primary Contractor, and/or its BH-MCO, will comply with the Department's request for information regarding individuals in an IMD on a monthly basis, or as requested.